VolkanSah/Custom-Fields-Eraser/README.md

-# Custom-Fields-Manager
+# Custom-Fields-Manager for your WordPress website
-Manage custom fields in your WordPress database
+Delete custom fields in your WordPress database

 This plugin adds a new "Custom Fields" menu item in the WordPress admin menu.
 When the user clicks on it, the plugin displays a list of all custom fields in the database, excluding some internal fields like _edit_last and _edit_lock.